 The USDA 502 program allows up to 100% of the appraised value of the home with no down payment required.
 The property can be any move in condition home, it just has to be located in an approved area according to the map above.
 Note, existing mobile homes and land/lot loans are not permitted.
 Another advantage with USDA loans, the monthly mortgage insurance is less when compared to Conventional or FHA loans.
 Also note that USDA does have household income limits, read all the frequently asked USDA questions here.

-If you are Veteran or current active duty, the VA loan is likely the best option available today.
+If you are a Veteran or current active duty, the VA loan is likely the best option available today.
 Very low-interest rates, 100% financing, and credit flexibility to name a few benefits.
-VA offers no down payment mortgages up to $484,350 for approved Vets nationwide.
+VA offers no down payment mortgages up to $726,200 for approved Vets nationwide.
 In addition, there is a special VA Jumbo loan for buyers that require higher loan amounts.
 The VA Jumbo is available up to $1.5m, but this program will require a small down payment.
-Eligible properties include single family homes, condominiums and townhomes.
+Eligible properties include single-family homes, condominiums and townhomes.
 VA loans come with secure fix rate terms with no prepayment penalties.

 The most popular first-time buyer program in Indiana remains the Federal Housing Administration (FHA) loan.
 This is another government-backed program that is sponsored by the U.S. Department of Housing and Urban Development.
 When compared to USDA and VA, the FHA program is the most popular and widely used.
 FHA loans require only 3.5 % down payment with no limitations on household income or location.
 The credit score and underwriting guidelines are less firm than those for a conventional loan.
 The buyer can put down as little as 3.5% down payment, however, a 600 credit score will be required in most cases.

-The yearly premium is typically .85% of the loan amount broken up over a 12-month period.
-In addition, FHA loans require a 1.75% upfront funding fee that is normally rolled into the borrowers loan.
-FHA, like all the other programs listed above, are only available to buyers who occupy the property as a primary residence.
-Investment home and vacation homes are not permitted.
+The yearly premium is typically .55% of the loan amount broken up over a 12-month period.
+In addition, FHA loans require a 1.75% upfront funding fee that is normally rolled into the borrower’s loan.
+FHA, like all the other programs listed above, is only available to buyers who occupy the property as a primary residence.
+Investment homes and vacation homes are not permitted.
 Buyers can read a list of the most common FHA Loan Q&A here.

 Want to learn more?
 Please call us at the number above, or just submit the Info Request Form on this page.
 We are available to serve you 7 days a week.